 - 5. The update client sends a RegisterComputer message to the update server, which responds with a Success message.
 The message details are specified in [MS-WUSP] section 3.1.5.5. - 6.
 The update client sends a SyncUpdates message for updates to the update server, which responds with update information.
 There can be multiple iterations of this message and response.
-The message details are specified in [MS-WUSP] section 3.1.5.7. - 7.
-The update client sends a SyncUpdates message for drivers to the update server, which responds with the driver update information.
+The message details are specified in [MS-WUSP] section 3.1.5.7. - The update client sends a SyncUpdates message for drivers to the update server, which responds with the driver update information.
 The message details are specified in [MS-WUSP] section 3.1.5.7. - 8.
 If updates are determined to be applicable, the update client sends a GetExtendedUpdateInfo message to the server, which responds with extended update information for each of the new updates.
 The message details are specified in [MS-WUSP] section 3.1.5.9. - 9.
 If the client determines that additional data, such as a decryption key, is required for the update, the client sends a GetExtendedUpdateInfo2 message to the server, which responds with the extended update information for each of the new updates.
-The message details are specified in [MS-WUSP] section 2.2.2.2.10. - 10.
-If there is a new update, the message GetFileLocations is sent and the server responds with the new file information.
-The message details are specified in [MS-WUSP] section 3.1.5.10.
+The message details are specified in [MS-WUSP] section 2.2.2.2.10.